BeeOProblem/QuickAtlas/README.md

 # QuickAtlas - Faster AtlasTexture creation for Godot 4

+Version 0.3

 Use this plugin to create AtlasTexture resources from sprite sheets with a simple mouse-based UI.
+This plugin is loosely inspired by Unity 3D's sprite editor.

 ## How to use
  1) Copy the QuickAtlas directory to (your project)/addons